rbuchberger/objective_elements/README.md

 ### DoubleTag Methods (that you care about)

-`DoubleTag.new(element, attributes: {}, oneline: false, content: [])` - You can initialize it with
+`DoubleTag.new(element, attributes: {}, oneline: false, content: [])`
-content.
+- You can initialize it with content.

+`add_content(anything)`
+- Example: `div.add_content 'example text!'`
+- Example: `div.add_content ['splits', 'across', 'lines']`
+- Example: `div.add_content img # image tag from earlier`
-`add_content(anything)` - Smart enough to handle both arrays and not-arrays without getting dorked up.
+- Smart enough to handle both arrays and not-arrays without getting dorked up.
 When given an array, its elements will be appended to the content array.
 When given a single item, that item will be inserted at the end of the array.
 (Remember each element in the content array gets at least one line!)

 `attr_accessor: content` - You can modify the content array directly if you like.
 If you're just adding items, you should use `.add_content`